tommertron/sta/sta-tommertron/content/rules/Talents.md

-+++
+---
-date = '2024-12-31'
+date: '2024-12-31'
-draft = false
+draft: false
-title = 'Talents'
+title: 'Talents'
-summary = 'Overview of talents, a trait used by player characters.' showReadingTime = false
+summary: 'Overview of talents, a trait used by player characters.' showReadingTime = false
 +++